RuiyangJu/YOLOv8_Global_Context_Fracture_Detection/README.md

   ```
     python split.py
   ```
 * The dataset is divided into training, validation, and testing set (70-20-10 %) according to the key `patient_id` stored in `dataset.csv`.
 The script then will move the files into the relative folder as it is represented here below.
+You can download our split dataset [here](https://1drv.ms/u/s!Ap6uuRvdVcJWbQfOvTHl5hMuA5o?e=geFa32).

        GRAZPEDWRI-DX